 in both cases, equality holds if thermal expansion is neglected, \ie $ \bp = 0 $.
 Thanks to the entropic property \eqref{eq:Gibbs}, the relationship

 holds, therefore, \re{eq:heat-eq-Trho} can be further simplified to

-Limiting ourselves to small perturbations around a homogeneous static equilibrium state characterized by $ \bT = {\rm const.} $ and $ \brho = {\rm const.} $, the linear expansions of temperature field, density field, and velocity field read

-where small deviations are denoted by $ \delta $ before the corresponding quantity.
-Assuming negligible second-order terms, the linearization of equations \re{eq:bal-m}, \re{eq:NS} and \re{eq:heat-eq} via substituting equations \re{eq:Fou} and \re{eq:New} are
+{Limiting ourselves to small perturbations around a homogeneous static equilibrium state characterized by $ \bT = {\rm const.} $ and $ \brho = {\rm const.} $, and, assuming negligible second-order terms, the linearization of equations \re{eq:bal-m}, \re{eq:NS} and \re{eq:heat-eq} via substituting equations \re{eq:Fou} and \re{eq:New} are}

 where $ ^0 $ denotes the value of a quantity in the equilibrium state and $ \reta = \frac{\eta_{\rm Vol}}{\eta} $ is the ratio of the viscosities.

 Via Helmholtz decomposition, the velocity field is given as a sum of an irrotational (\ie curl-free) and a solenoidal (\ie divergence-free) vector fields, \ie